-In general, most candidates do reasonably well in this section in Scrúdú Bhonnleibhéal 1(A1).
+In general, this is the most challenging section in the exam for candidates who sit Scrúdú Bhonnleibhéal 1(A1).
 Teachers and candidates should note the following points:

 - In Question 1 and Question 2, candidates should understand that the answer depends on the grammatical context.
 It is very important, therefore, that candidates read what comes before and after each blank space. - In Question 1 (open cloze test) candidates are penalised for spelling errors.
 Many candidates did not use the 'sineadh fada' [accent to indicate long vowel sounds] when required.
 It might help if candidates were reminded that the accent on the vowel can change the meaning of a word, for example, 'féar' [grass] and 'fear' [man]. - Candidates often have difficulty with parts of the examination that require a knowledge of noun gender.
 For example, a good many candidates chose 'mór' [masculine form of big] instead of 'mhór' [feminine form of big] to fill the gap in the following sentence: 'D'ith me lón i mbialann sa chathair.
 [I had lunch in a restaurant in the city]'.
 Candidates at this level should know that most nouns ending in 'lann' are feminine leabharlann [library], amharclann [cinema], bialann [restaurant] etc. It is important that candidates understand noun gender as it influences the adjectives used.
-It may be useful for learners to check the gender of a noun in a dictionary. - It appears that candidates have difficulty using the definite article with nouns.
+It may be useful for learners to check the gender of any new words they learn on a regular basis.
+It is easy to check the gender of a noun in a dictionary. - It appears that candidates have difficulty using the definite article with nouns.
 A common error is writing 'an t-amharclann' (Correction: an amharclann [the cinema]), 'an athair' (Correction: an t-athair [the father]) 'an bialann' (Correction: an bhialann [the restaurant]) srl.
 The effect of the definite article on nouns should be explained to candidates. - Candidates often have difficulty recognising the difference between the question and affirmative form of verbs in the past tense.
 For example, many candidates wrote 'D'fhan' instead of 'fhan' in the following gap: 'Ar sibh in óstán?
 [Did you in a hotel?]
 (Correction: Ar fhan [did you stay?])'
 This is a common error using questions in the past tense. - Teachers are advised to use a wide variety of language awareness activities so that candidates know the basic rules of Irish grammar, as described for this level.